 This high level of satisfaction may be partly explained by the fact that proprietors dedicate resources to improving teaching and ensuring current teaching quality.
-Nearly 91 percent of schools report having guidelines for teachers, 82 percent provide in-service training, and 67 percent provide pre-service training.
+Nearly 91 percent of schools report having guidelines for teachers, 82 percent provide in-service15 training, and 67 percent provide pre-service training.
 Contrary to common perception, nearly 72 percent of LFPS who provide teacher training

-&lt;sup>14 Head of households were asked to rank various school features on a scale of 1 to 5, with 1 being "very dissatisfied" and 5 being "very satisfied."
-A comparison of mean responses using two sample t-tests show no statistically significant difference between IDPRSP and non-IDPRSP schools, with the exception that parents in non-IDPRSP are slightly more satisfied with their teachers.
+14 Head of households were asked to rank various school features on a scale of 1 to 5, with 1 being "very dissatisfied" and 5 being "very satisfied."
+A comparison of mean responses using two sample t-tests show no statistically significant difference between IDPRSP and non-IDPRSP schools, with the exception that parents in non-IDPRSP are slightly more satisfied with their teachers manage to do so internally.
+15 percent provide teacher training through a third-party provider, while others either pay for or receive free GES training services.
+The table below lists the different ways proprietors finance teacher training.

-&lt;sup>15 Training of teachers who are already in the classroom (UNESCO).
+15 Training of teachers who are already in the classroom (UNESCO).

-&lt;sup>16 A smaller number of rural schools and schools located in the Western Region report the provision of in-service training.
+16 A smaller number of rural schools and schools located in the Western Region report the provision of in-service training.